devakapatel/t9-nextra-3/pages/sem-6/assignments/security-and-privacy-in-iot/assignment-2.md

 Ethics committees and oversight boards represent a valuable attempt to incorporate ethical considerations into the development and deployment of technology.
 However, their effectiveness is contingent on a number of factors, including their composition, authority, transparency, resources, and the broader organizational culture.
 While they offer a crucial first step, they are not a panacea and should be considered part of a broader strategy for ensuring responsible innovation that includes robust regulatory frameworks and a societal commitment to ethical technological development.

-## 8) IoT devices collect vast amounts of personal data.
-Discuss the ethical challenges of IoT in everyday life, including security risks, data ownership issues, and potential misuse of personal information.
+## <mark> 8) IoT devices collect vast amounts of personal data.
+Discuss the ethical challenges of IoT in everyday life, including security risks, data ownership issues, and potential misuse of personal information. </mark>

 ### Ethical Challenges of IoT in Everyday Life